pushkin-consortium/pushkin/docs/source/quizzes/foundational_quiz_components.rst

   This system of scheduling is powerful and easy-to-use.

-  *Note that asterisks are wildcard symbols which can assume any number*
+.. note:: Asterisks are wildcard symbols that default to the max value of that field.
+For more information and to easily generate your own crontab from a friendly interface, see the `crontab guru <https://crontab.guru>`.

 .. image:: crontime.png

 * Scripts

   The jobs themselves can be written in any programming language, and can perform any required task on schedule.
+Cron's Dockerfile is set by default to load everything in the scripts directory.

+  These scripts may be useful for periodically organizing or analyzing data.
+Docker provides this container access to your database via an enviroment variable called 'DATABASE_URL', which encodes the username and password as set in the '.env' file as well.

 * DockerFile